-Diarrhea in the horse that is sudden and severe can be life-threatening, while chronic diarrhea and Fecal Water Syndrome can be frustrating in terms of both the horse’s health and appearance.
-For all situations in which a horse’s manure is not normal, it is a good idea to involve the veterinarian sooner rather than later so that the serious or simple causes can be ruled out and a systematic approach taken to improving defecation.
+Diarrhea in the horse that is sudden and severe can be life-threatening.
+While chronic diarrhea and Fecal Water Syndrome can be frustrating in terms of both the horse’s health and appearance.
+For all situations in which a horse’s manure is not normal, it is a good idea to involve the veterinarian.
+Serious or simple causes must be ruled out and a systematic approach taken to improving defecation.

 Article First Published June 2012